TylerRockwell/TylerRockwell.github.io/_posts/2016-03-01-ongoing-sb-progress-march.md

 description: "Where I'll write about all the wonderful things SB teaches me"
 tags: [career, progress, smashing boxes, learning]
 ---
+## March 2, 2016

+### What did you learn yesterday?

+Yesterday I learned how your experience level as a dev influences the way you approach software design.
+My current design approach is to find a place within the app that seems appropriate to put the new behavior into, and start building it there.
+Since starting up my career in programming, my approach has evolved from "make this thing work" to "make this thing work and write it decently".
+After pairing with Brian yesterday, I have seen the mindset of an experienced dev, and it's a very different approach.

+As we worked together, we talked about what the feature needs to do today, where it may be best to put different pieces of the behavior, what this feature might need to be capable of, and how best to write this feature to be easily extendable in the future without writing out a bunch of behavior now that may never be used.

+I may not be able to put everything I learned into practice right away, but it seems like another step on the way to becoming a better coder.

+### What are you going to do today?

+SmashingDocs seems like it is ready to be used, so hopefully that message can be passed around the office today.
+I may work on DRYing up the test suite for it.

+This afternoon, I'm pairing with Tyler, (Tyler McCraw, my coworker, not myself in the 3rd person).
+I'm not sure what we'll be working on, but I know every day of pairing will be unique.

+Also, Brandon asked for some feedback on the apprenticeship lecture series, so I'll write that up for him today.

+### What do you expect to learn?

+Like I said, I'm not certain what will be covered today in my pairing session, but I'm sure I'll have a lot to write about tomorrow.

 ## March 1, 2016